 On May 23, 2014, URC entered into a joint venture agreement with Danone Asia Holdings, Pte.
 Ltd., a corporation duly organized in the Republic of Singapore to form DURBI, a corporation duly incorporated and organized in the Philippines to manufacture and distribute food products under the "B'lue" brand name, which is under exclusive license to DURBI in the Philippines.
-URC contributed cash to DURBI upon its incorporation in 2014 amounting to ₱180.8 million representing its 50% interest in the joint venture.
-In 2015, URC contributed an additional ₱129.0 million cash to DURBI and maintained its 50% ownership.
+URC contributed cash to DURBI upon its incorporation in 2014 amounting to P180.8 million representing its 50% interest in the joint venture.
+In 2016 and 2015, URC contributed an additional cash of P103.3 million and P129.0 million, respectively, to DURBI and maintained its 50% ownership.